-M74 is an independent contemporary furniture, crafts & homewares shop, in Linlithgow, Scotland.
+M74 is an independent contemporary furniture, crafts & homewares showroom, in Linlithgow, Scotland.

 Using sustainably sourced hardwoods and leathers - and applying over 50 years of combined design & high-end cabinetmaking experience - our skilled team creates considered, elegant, timeless & functional furniture and accessories, which will endure for generations.